Skip to Content

 Location

 Hector’s dolphin is found only in the shallow waters around New Zealand’s South Island.
-A subspecies of Hector’s dolphin, Maui’s dolphin, is even more endangered, with only about 110 individuals left.
-This member of the family lives around North Island.
+Its subspecies, the Māui dolphin, is Critically Endangered, with only about 54 individuals over one year old remaining (2021 estimate).
+The Māui dolphin lives off the west coast of the North Island.

 See Related: Endangered Species in Florida You Need to Know